aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 }).scaleOnUtilization({ targetUtilizationPercent: 75 });
 ```

-For large tables, you might want to increase the timeout for the replication operation:
+When adding a replica region for a large table, you might want to increase the
+timeout for the replication operation:

 ```ts
 const globalTable = new dynamodb.Table(this, 'Table', {